Super Rugby Aotearoa: Crusaders captain Scott Barrett ruled out for remainder of season due to injury

 • Super Rugby Aotearoa: Referees boss Bryce Lawrence admits refs must improve; outlines meeting with All Blacks coach Ian Foster

-Alex Ainley has joined the Crusaders squad as injury cover for the competition, while Codie Taylor will take over captaincy of the side.
+Alex Ainley has joined the Crusaders squad as injury cover for the competition, while Codie Taylor will take over as captain.

-Chiefs and All Blacks loose forward Luke Jacobson has also been ruled out of the remainder of the season after fracturing his hand in Saturday night's 24-12 loss to the Blues in Hamilton.
+Chiefs and All Blacks loose forward Luke Jacobson has also been ruled out for the remainder of the season after fracturing his hand in Saturday night's 24-12 loss to the Blues in Hamilton.

 Jacobson was playing in just his third match of 2020, after being limited to just 10 minutes of action in the Super Rugby season prior to the Covid-19 enforced hiatus due to a hamstring injury.